-There is no cost to obtain a Burn Permit from Mountain View Fire and Rescue.
+There is no cost to obtain a Natural Vegetation Burning Permit from Mountain View Fire and Rescue.
 Apply for a Burn Permit using the Burn Permit Form (link above).

-All information/ cells on the form must be completed in order for the application to be valid.
+All information on the form must be completed in order for the application to be valid.

 This permit is valid for the address submitted for & printed on the Natural Vegetation Burning Permit only and is non-transferable (natural vegetation cannot be moved from one parcel to another for burning).
 This permit must be available for inspection by Fire Department Personnel while the permittee is burning vegetation.